daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 tags: ["DuckDB", "OLAP", "Daytona", "Python"]
 ---

-# Building DuckDB Playground Environment in Daytona Workspace
+# Building a DuckDB Playground with Daytona

 # Introduction
 This is a comprehensive hands-on guide in using [DuckDB](20240922_definition_duckdb.md) database to perform a real-world data project in a containerized [workspace](20240819_definition_daytona workspace.md) using Daytona.
 You'll follow me along from setup to actually working with DuckDB cli and even with [Python](20240820_defintion_python.md) via its Client API.
 So it's a long ride and you can get a coffee nearby.